Utilimaster

-Utilimaster is a subsidiary of The Shyft Group that manufactures multi-stop trucks.
+Utilimaster, a subsidiary of The Shyft Group, manufactures multi-stop trucks.
 It was founded in 1973 in Wakarusa, Indiana.
-Previously owned by Holiday Rambler and then Harley-Davidson, it was bought by senior management along with an investment group led by Kirkland Messina for $65 million in 1996.

-On November 19, 2009, Spartan Motors (now named The Shyft Group) acquired Utilimaster for $45 million in an all-cash transaction.
-The Road Rescue division was sold to Allied Specialty Vehicles in 2010 by Spartan.
+In 1996, Utilimaster was bought for $65 million from Harley-Davidson by senior management and an investment group which was led by Kirkland Messina.
+It had been owned by Holiday Rambler before Harley-Davidson.
+On November 19, 2009, Spartan Motors (now The Shyft Group) acquired Utilimaster for $45 million in an all-cash transaction.
+Spartan sold the Road Rescue division to Allied Specialty Vehicles in 2010.

 Utilimaster bought Union City Body Company, a competitor from Union City, Indiana, for an undisclosed amount on November 16, 2005.
-Union City Body had bought the General Motors chassis and commercial truck business in 1998.
+Union City Body bought the General Motors chassis and commercial truck business in 1998.

 Products

 In the 1980s and 1990s, the company manufactured the aerodynamic Aeromate on an in-house, front-wheel drive chassis.
 The original model was introduced in August 1988 and used Chrysler's 2.5-liter inline-four engine known from the K-car.
-Later models used either the turbocharged version of Chrysler's 2.5-litre four or their 3.3-litre V6 engine, with the V6 being introduced for the 1991 model year.
+Later models used either the turbocharged version of Chrysler's 2.5-litre four cylinder engine or their 3.3-litre V6 engine; the V6 was introduced for the 1991 model year.
 With a 5500 lb GVWR the vehicle's payload was 2050 lb with either engine fitted.